Cardinal-Cryptography/signer-integration-example/README.md

 ## Connect to Signer

 Now we are going to enable injected extensions (the API can handle more than one extension at a time, but in our case it's just the Signer).
 We will be using `web3Enable` - a util function from `@polkadot/extension-dapp`.
-It enables connections and returns a list of all injected extensions.
+It enables the connection and returns a list of all injected extensions.

 We're going to call this method in the `onClick` handler of the 'Connect account' button: